-A suit can be brought in a federal court whenever it involves citizens of different states, a foreign country and an American citizen, or a foreign citizen and an American citizen.
+A suit can be brought in a federal court whenever it involves citizens of different states.
 Congress has set an additional requirement-the amount in controversy must be more than \$75,000.
 For diversity-of-citizenship purposes, a corporation is a citizen of the state in which it is incorporated and of the state in which it has its principal place of business.